Australia Facts and Travel Guide

 Australia Facts about Aboriginal People

-On
+On Aboriginal

-Aboriginal People
+People

 page you'll find Australia facts about what the Aboriginal culture once

-was like and what has happened since the British convicts jumped off
+was like and what has happened in the history of Australia since the

 their First Fleet in Botany Bay.